Photos

 Martha Brodie (c.
 1791-1819)

-He married Sarah Elizabeth Phillips in 1811 in Elizabeth City Co., Virginia.
-(She was born in 1759 in Bridgetown, Barbados and died in 1815 in Hampton, Elizabeth City Co., Virginia).
+He married Sarah Elizabeth Phillips in 1811 in Hampton, Elizabeth City Co., Virginia.
+(She was born in 1759 in Bridgetown, Barbados and died on September 26, 1815 in Hampton, Elizabeth City Co., Virginia).

 They had no children.